narner/MyWebsite/content/Investing.md

 ---

 I'm fortunate to be an investor in some fantastic companies.
-Some of the companies I’ve invested in are ; reach out if you’re interested in any of the listed roles!
+Some of the companies I’ve invested in are hiring; reach out if you’re interested in any of the listed roles!

 ## Angel Portfolio